 Once the flooring boards are even and the old finish have been completely removed.
 Move the floor sander over a half drum's width.
 Overlapping your passes will ensure that you don't miss any spots and you end up with any uneven sanding areas.
 Repeat this process, until you've completely sanded the wood flooring on this side of the room.

-Check the flooring to make sure you've sanded all the wood flooring boards evenly to each other and have removed the existing wood floor finishes and any unwanted marks.
+Inspect the floor with a bright light to make sure you've sanded all the wood flooring boards evenly to each other and have removed the existing wood floor finishes and any unwanted marks.
 Before continuing on with your hardwood floor refinishing, re-sand any spots as needed.
 Once completed, continue on the opposite side of the room.
 Move any wires and cables that may be in your way, continue with your hardwood floor refinishing, until whole entire room is completed.

 After, you've finished using the hardwood drum sander with your first grit, continue on to the next grit size up.
 Repeat the wood floor sanding process, until you've reached your final grit of 100 grit, before continuing onto the next step of your floor sanding.